subins2000/subins2000/ideas.md

-These are some ideas that I have to build, some partially worked/working on, some never touched.
+These are some ideas that I have to build, some partially worked/working on, some not touched.
+Suggestions, PRs to everything welcome!

 ## Ideas